 Coming from London, I was fully aware of the up-market and outstanding reputation that the Langham holds in Britain, but I wasn’t aware of just how impressed I was going to be of the Hong Kong version of this well-loved establishment.

 The original Langham Hotel, located in London, opened its doors in 1865, but the brand didn’t arrive in the bustling city of Hong Kong until 2003, however, that doesn’t mean it lacks any of the British class and heritage that its flagship does.

-The MTR (subway) station is conveniently located directly across the road from the hotel and the Star Ferry, museums and Avenue of Stars are also within a few minutes walking distance, as well as plenty of nearby restaurants and bars.
+The MTR (subway) station is conveniently located directly across the road from the hotel and the Star Ferry, museums, and Avenue of Stars are also within a few minute’s walking distances, as well as plenty of nearby restaurants and bars.

 When checking into the hotel, we arrived at the main reception desk in the hotel’s grand lobby – which oozes glamour and class – with its lavish chandeliers, rococo golden swirled tiles and a Palm Court in the lobby.
 We were swiftly welcomed by a gracious guest services team member of the club lounge and told that we could check in on the 11th floor in private.

 Located on the 11th floor of the hotel, club lounge members have access to a wide variety of club privileges all within a sophisticated and comfortable environment from 6.30am to 11.00pm daily.

 The Langham’s club lounge is like a little slice of chic British heaven in Hong Kong.
 Decked out with European interior, the lounge has an instant feel of British elegance to it as soon as you step in.
 Here we were able to complete our check-in process whilst enjoying a selection of continental and hot breakfast served in the Butler’s Pantry – adorable and a little like our own personal kitchen.